kyubxy/YasaiOld/README.md

 I like writing code that does nothing impressive.

 ### Why is CI failing
 Yasai is currently using SDL2CS through a custom submodule.
-Too lazy to fix, but later we'll be using veldrid which won't require submodules.
+Too lazy to fix, but later we'll be using OpenTK which won't require submodules.
 CI will probably work then.

 # Contribution and Use
 This is literally a worse version of [osu!framework](https://github.com/ppy/osu-framework), if you're looking for something similar just use that.